syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/How-to-Validate-Changes-Made-to-a-Grid-Cell.md

 ---
 layout: post
-title: How-to-Validate-Changes-Made-to-a-Grid-Cell | Windows Forms | Syncfusion
+title: Validate changes made to a Grid cell | Windows Forms | Syncfusion
-description: how to validate changes made to a grid cell
+description: Learn here all about how to validate changes made to a grid cell of Syncfusion Windows Forms Gridcontrol control and more.
 platform: windowsforms
 control: Grid
 documentation: ug
 ---

-# How to validate changes made to a Grid cell
+# How to validate changes made to a Grid cell in WinForms Gridcontrol

 There are two events that can be used to validate the changes that are made to a grid cell: CurrentCellValidateString and CurrentCellValidating.
 CurrentCellValidateString is fired every time a key is pressed and the current text is passed as part of EventArgs.
 CurrentCellValidating is only fired once when the user tries to leave the current cell.